 The best bit, according to the junior CW’s, is Work No.200.
 One corner of the gallery is fenced off with a glass wall and the space filled with seven thousand white balloons.
 When you enter the space the balloons crowd around you and it is impossible to see where you are.
 There is much laugher, oohing and ahhing and the occasional sharp pop of a balloon bursting as you make your way through the room.
 The A-Z guide tells us that the environment is both playful and claustrophobic and drastically alters our perception of space.
 Watch for the static effect as people with long hair re-emerge (not a problem experienced by Mr CW).
 Once outside the junior CW’s wanted to go back in and certainly want to bring a gaggle of school friends to battle through the balloons.

 If you happen to be passing the Southbank do try and pop into see What is the Point of It?
 Just make sure you duck as you walk in and go with an open mind.
 Tea, coffee and snacking are all extremely well catered for on the Southbank at the weekend: the Real Food Market has 40 stalls selling everything from coffee to hog roast and during the week an excellent al fresco cup of coffee can be had on the roof garden atop the Queen Elizabeth Hall.

-Martin Creed WHAT’S THE POINT OF IT?
+Martin Creed WHAT’S THE POINT OF IT? ends 5 May 2014

-Until May 5th at the Hayward Gallery, London SE1
+Hayward Gallery, Southbank, London SE1

 Entrance £11; seniors £10; Students £9; Young People £7.50